debbiswal/Tech-BITE/Topics/Git/Art-4/submodule2.md

  TextFileLogger | 2 +-
  1 file changed, 1 insertion(+), 1 deletion(-)</code></pre>

+We can see that second half of this display: it’s about the submodule, starting with “Fetching submodule…”.

+This behavior became the default with Git 1.7.5, with the configuration setting *fetch.recurseSubmodules* now defaulting to on-demand: if a parent repo gets updates to referenced submodule commits, these submodules get fetched automatically.

+Still, and this is critical: Git auto-fetches, but does not auto-update.
+Our local cache is up-to-date with the submodule’s remote, but the submodule’s working directory stuck to its former contents.

 Pending .... =>
 Adding submodule from a specific branch or commit show output of git status , gif diff --cache , cat .gitmodule , cat .git/configure